oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

 ![data flow simulation SQL](images/image55_transform_simul_code.png)

-3. Next, look at the **Data flow Status** on the right side.
+3. Next, look at the **Data Flow Status** on the right side.
 If there are any errors, then you can click on the **Execution Job** in the **Data Flow Status** panel to debug.
 It will take you to the jobs screen where you can look at the executed steps, processed row